Quansight-Labs/free-threaded-compatibility/docs/dependencies.md

 ### CFFI support for the free-threaded Python build

 CFFI added support for the free-threaded build in version 2.0.0b1.
-You can install it by passing it a version constraint to pip:
+You can install it by passing a version constraint to pip:

 ```bash
 python -m pip install cffi>=2.0.0b1